Psychosocial hazards

 • The reasons behind organizational changes are explained.

-• I am told about the impact of organizational change on my job.
+• I'm told about the impact of organizational change on my job.

-• I have a say in how I will manage organizational changes that affect me.
+• I have a say in how I'll manage organizational changes that affect me.

 Organizational/workgroup culture